-This is the time of the year when we focus mainly on picking and boiling tomatoes to make a delicious sauce that I then usually use for my pasta dishes.
-We sit around a huge pot of boiling water filled with tomatoes.
-We peel, squish and squeeze those tomatoes into as many bottles as we can fill, cap them and then boil the bottles in a huge metal barrel over a wood burning fire.
-These will last over the winter until the next August.
+- This is the time of the year we would focus mainly on picking and boiling tomatoes to make a delicious sauce that I then usually use for my pasta dishes.

 The good thing is that, when making this sauce you can use all the fresh spices available at this time of year too, fresh basil, oregano and garlic are all perfect choices.

 This fresh tomato sauce is so good, there’s no need to add meat or any other vegetable, all you need is your favourite pasta, preferably a short pasta like penne.

-- 10 - 12 very ripe tomatoes (plum round etc)
+- 10 - 12 very ripe tomatoes plum, roma, round etc)

-- 1-2 cloves garlic chopped
+- 1-2 cloves garlic (chopped)

 - 1 - 1 1/2 teaspoons oregano

 - 1/4-1/2 teaspoon salt

 - 6-8 leaves fresh basil chopped

-- 2 tablespoons olive oil
+- 3 tablespoons olive oil

 - hot pepper flakes to taste